MojosBeans100/CI-MS5-loveplants/README.md

 - **in-line feedback** on forms, to emphasise invalid fields
 - **notifications** on notable actions, such as adding a product to their basket.
 This was achieved with Bootstrap 'toasts'
-- **possible actions** available to them, namely to navigate around the site
+- **possible actions** available to them with links and buttons, namely to navigate around the site

 [Back to top](#love-plants)